codeigniter4/CodeIgniter4/user_guide_src/source/helpers/html_helper.rst

     :param  array   $list: List entries
     :param  array   $attributes: HTML attributes
-    :returns:   HTML-formatted ordered list
+    :returns:   An HTML ordered list element
     :rtype: string

-    Identical to :php:func:`ul()`, only it produces the ``<ol>`` tag for ordered lists instead of ``<ul>``.
+    Identical to :php:func:`ul()`, only it produces ``<ol>`` element for ordered lists instead of ``<ul>``.

 .. php:function:: video($src[, $unsupportedMessage = ''[, $attributes = ''[, $tracks = [][, $indexPage = false]]]])

     :param  mixed   $src:                Either a source string or an array of sources.
 See :php:func:`source()` function
-    :param  string  $unsupportedMessage: The message to display if the media tag is not supported by the browser
+    :param  string  $unsupportedMessage: The message to display if the video element is not supported by the browser
     :param  string  $attributes:         HTML attributes
     :param  array   $tracks:             Use the track function inside an array.
 See :php:func:`track()` function
     :param  bool    $indexPage:
-    :returns:                            HTML-formatted video element
+    :returns:                            An HTML video element
     :rtype: string

     Permits you to generate HTML video element from simple or